inetrg/RIOT-Giveaway/README.md

 ## Quick start guide

 The following steps assume a working toolchain setup with `arm-none-eabi-gcc` to compile the code and `dfu-util` for flashing.
-Optionally, you need Python 3 with `pyserial` to connect to the RIOT shell on the board via USB-to-UART.
+Optionally, Python 3 with the `pyserial` package is needed to access RIOT shell on the board connected via an USB-to-UART adapter.

-* clone this repository and initialise submodules:
+* First, clone this repository and initialise submodules:

 ```
 git clone https://github.com/inetrg/NdW-2017